 “Nearly every website I came across that had reviews or recommendations felt dishonest.
 And, the longer I’ve been running this site, the more I realize just how shady many of these other websites can be.”

 “There are lots of really cool resources for learners online with more coming out constantly.
 There are also some insanely overpriced resources that aren’t as good as free alternatives.
 But because many people earn money by referring others to these overpriced and poor-quality resources, those are the ones that you constantly hear about.”

 “Since generally reviews are made to sell and not to inform, you often end up with the vague feeling that you should try the product”

 Then comes the point I made about an author’s overall product rating habits: “My goal with this site is to always recommend the best resource, regardless of whether or not I can make money from referrals.
 There are far too many sites that rate every resource as a 9.5/10 or higher.
 Thus far, after having reviewed around 50 resources, the average rating on ALR is around a 7.5/10.”

 Since generally reviews are made to sell and not to inform, you often end up with the vague feeling that you should try the product.
 Even if there’s a free trial, you still need to spend time to try it yourself.
 Nick also expressed frustration with inconclusive reviews: “Far too often I read an article or a review and end up learning hardly anything about what it’s like to actually use that resource.
 My goal is that every post on this site will be the most in-depth and honest one that you’ll find.”

-Next time you’re curious about the latest language app with rave reviews, check the in-depth reviews and recommendations of All Language Resources – without the BS.
+Next time you’re curious about the latest language-learning app with rave reviews, check the in-depth reviews and recommendations of All Language Resources.